Ever had that sinking feeling, facing a big bet on the river while holding a bluff-catcher?

 If we multiply the top half of the formula (12 * 8 * 4), we get 384.
-This solution is the number of different ways of flopping the straight if we assume the order of the cards is relevant (which is not).
+This solution is the number of different ways of flopping the straight assuming the order of the cards is relevant (which is not).

-Therefore, 384 would suggest that TcJhQd and JhTcQd are different flops,which they are not for the purposes of this calculation.
-The mathematical name for a selection where the order matters is permutation rather than combination and involves a slightly different formula.
+So, 384 would suggest that TcJhQd and JhTcQd are different flops,which they are not for the purposes of this calculation.

 The second part of the formula (divide by 3!
 Or 6) is used to account for duplicate flops (where just the ordering is different).

 That leaves us with 64 different ways of making a straight where the order of flop cards doesn’t matter.

 Therefore: 64 / 19600 = 0.003265 or 0.33%

 Using combinations to answer this question is not strictly necessary.
 We can confirm the answer by using the basic probability formula.

 - Event 1 – First flop card is either a T, J or Q = 12/50 because 50 cards remain in the deck.

 - Event 2 - Second flop card is one of the remaining 8 cards to complete a straight = 8/49 because 49 cards remain in the deck.